wp-plugins/formidablepro-2-pdf/readme.txt

 You need to have Formidable Forms plugin installed and activated.

 You also need to make sure that your server can execute shell commands, and that `pdftk` is installed on your server.

+You'll also need to have PHP `MB` or `iconv` extensions installed.
+They are usually installed on web servers.

 If you want, you can purchase the plugin.
 In this case, no additional software installation is need.